-Based on the guidance mentioned in (i) above, quarantine stations instruct importers to confirm in advance whether foods to be imported do not contain any of the pharmaceutical ingredients regulated under the Act on Securing Quality, Efficacy and Safety of Pharmaceuticals, Medical Devices, Regenerative and Cellular Therapy Products, Gene Therapy Products, and Cosmetics (the Act No. 145 of 1960) by obtaining necessary information from producers.
-When it is confirmed that the products do not contain any pharmaceutical ingredients, importers are instructed to check their safety as foods for human consumption.
+Based on the guidance mentioned in (i) above, quarantine stations instruct importers to confirm in advance whether foods to be imported do not contain any of the pharmaceutical ingredients regulated under the Act on Securing Quality, Efficacy and Safety of Products Including Pharmaceuticals and Medical Devices (the Act No. 145 of 1960), and confirm whether the ingredients are not narcotic regulated under the Narcotics and Psychotropics Control Act (the Act No. 14 of 1953). by obtaining necessary information from producers. importers are instructed to check their safety as foods for human consumption.